Vidhika-Bajaj/Avax_P2/README.md

-# Smart Contract Managment
+# Bajaj ATM contract
-This repository contains a Solidity smart contract called BankATM which provides basic banking functionalities like deposit, withdraw, and getting the account balance.
-The contract also includes a frontend implementation to interact with the contract on the Ethereum blockchain.
+A solidity smart contract called BankATM that provides basic banking services including deposits, withdrawals, and account balance retrieval is included in this repository.
+The contract also contains a frontend interface for communicating with the contract on the Ethereum network.